-Leaving the Gaylord National Hotel in Oxon Hill, I point to a lonely tree above the rising MGM Grand casino and parallel to the beltway and say, “That’s where the first president of the United States is buried.”
-Wait, isn’t … Continue reading
+(Reprinting one of our favorite columns.)
+Leaving the Gaylord National Hotel in Oxon Hill, I point to a lonely tree above the rising MGM Grand casino and parallel to the beltway and say, “That’s where the first president of the … Continue reading

 Whatever happened to the men and women that conspired to kill Abraham Lincoln?
 This is Edman Spangler’s story.
 Spangler worked at Ford’s Theater as a carpenter and scene shifter.
 He helped set up the President’s box for that evening; moving … Continue reading

 Saw Lucille Ball’s family gravestone in Jamestown, N.Y. while visiting friends.